Sen. Graham Faces Raucous Town Hall The Day After GOP Fails To Repeal Obamacare

 The public meeting came the day after Republicans failed to repeal the Affordable Care Act, or Obamacare.
 "The process was not what I wanted it to be," he said, adding that he thinks Obamacare is a disaster and is going to collapse.
 And he doesn't think one party is going to be able to fix it alone.

 "Here's what I think should happen next," the third-term senator said.
 "I think the president should reach out to Democrats, I should reach out to Democrats, and we should say, let's take a shot at doing this together.
-'Cause it ain't working doing by ourselves."
+'Cause it ain't working doing it by ourselves."

 Graham pushed back hard on a suggestion from an audience member that Republicans in Congress were obstructing the investigation into Russian meddling and Trump's taxes.